☖ Home Units Converter Geometry Σ Math Physics Electricity

 A force of 1 Newton is equal to N = 1 [kgm m / s2 ] = 0.102 kgf

-The mass is a fundemental property of the body which changes in different gravitational enviroments thus the weight W of a body equals to the mass m multiply by the gravity g.
+The mass is a fundamental property of the body which changes in different gravitational environments thus the weight W of a body equals to the mass m multiply by the gravity g.

 W = m • g